 Your data within CM is usually segregated into six (6) major categories, including stakeholders, properties, events, actions, documents and team members.
-These are most commonly referred to as Entities, which are all interrelated.
-Depending on your system, you may have more, or they may be re-named.
-Note also that you also may use less, for example, many of our clients do not use properties, as they have no need to track physical addresses.
+These are most commonly referred to as Entities, which can all be interrelated.
+For example, it's common to have multiple Events and Actions linked to a Stakeholder.

 Properties are any physical location (house/flat etc) and these will usually be associated with a stakeholder (for example, a stakeholder may own or rent a property).

-Any interaction between stakeholders and your users are considered events, these are configured to suit your individual business requirements and frequently include phone calls, emails, meetings, letterbox drops, marketing campaigns, etc.
+Any interaction between stakeholders and your users are considered Events.
+These can be configured to suit your individual business requirements and frequently include phone calls, emails, meetings, letterbox drops, marketing campaigns, etc.

-Actions are tasks or “to do” items assigned by a team member to themselves or another, usually when a follow-up or action is required.
+Actions are tasks or “to do” items assigned by a User to themselves or another, usually when a follow-up or action is required.
 Actions remain active until they are resolved.

 Users (Previously known as Team Members)